robparrott/k8s-gitops-stack-admin/README.md

 # Overview

-Provides a set of kubernetes adminstrative access, contorl, and visibility tooling.
+Provides a set of kubernetes adminstrative access, control, and visibility tooling.

+The layout convention is as follows:

+* `admin-stack.yaml`: provides a "stack" manifest definition for the entire set of packages
+* `packages/`: path to a set of manifests which each provides a suite of functionality defined under `modules/`
+* `modules/`: defines a single unit of deployment for an application on component; these may reference a path in implementation of a single helm chart
+* `implementation/`: additional manifests pulled in to support a module.

 # Accessing